EPA Solicitation Clauses i

 Any non-federal websites or website links included in this solicitation are provided for proposal preparation and/or informational purposes only.
 EPA does not endorse any of these entities or their services.
 In addition, EPA does not guarantee that any linked, external websites referenced in this solicitation comply with Section 508 (Accessibility Requirements) of the Rehabilitation Act.

-Awards made under this announcement are subject to the provisions contained in the Continuing Appropriations Resolution, 2015, which carries forward the provisions of the Consolidated Appropriations Act, 2014, Public Law 113-76, Division G, Title IV, Sections 422 and 423 regarding unpaid federal tax liabilities and federal felony convictions, which have been included in prior appropriations acts also.
+Awards made under this announcement are subject to the provisions contained in the Continuing Appropriations Resolution, 2015, which carries forward the provisions of the Consolidated Appropriations Act, 2014, Public Law 113-76, Division G, Title IV, Sections 422 and 423 regarding unpaid federal tax liabilities and federal felony convictions, and which have been included in prior appropriations acts also.
 These provisions (and the prior ones) prohibit EPA from awarding funds made available by the Act (and the prior appropriations acts) to any for-profit or non-profit organization: (1) subject to any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability; or (2) that was convicted of a felony criminal conviction under any Federal law within 24 months preceding the award, unless EPA has considered suspension or debarment of the corporation, based on these tax liabilities or convictions, and determined that such action is not necessary to protect the Government’s interests.
 Non-profit or for-profit organizations that are covered by these prohibitions are ineligible to receive an award under this announcement.

 EPA personnel will take appropriate actions in situations where it is determined that an applicant may have an unfair competitive advantage, or the appearance of such, in competing for awards under this announcement.
 Affected applicants will be provided an opportunity to respond before any final action is taken.